 Open access (OA): Open access in this context means research literature that can be freely accessed by anyone in the world via the internet so that it can be used without licensing restrictions for research, teaching or other purposes.
-Copyright holders control the right to permit open access and have the right to be properly acknowledged.
+Scholarly norms for attribution still apply to open access publications, so authors should always be properly acknowledged.
+Copyright also applies, and the rights holder (often the publisher) controls the right to permit open access.

 Preprint or submitted version: This is the author's original manuscript as submitted to a journal, before any peer review has taken place.

 Author accepted manuscript (also called accepted manuscript, final author version or post-print): This is the version normally used for 'green' open access.
 It is the accepted, author-created version following peer review and editing.
 The text and any diagrams can be exactly the same as the published version, but does not include the publishers' logos, final formatting or typesetting.
 You can attach a coversheet with links to the published version and any copyright statements, to assist with citation and proper acknowledgement.
 The preferred file format for depositing in a repository is PDF (Word files can be converted to PDF).

 Published version: This is the definitive version as published in the journal, also called the version of record.
 See information about the 'publication record' from CrossMark.

 The Versions Toolkit provides useful explanations of the various versions of journal articles produced during the research process.
 See recommended practice from the National Information Standards Organization (NISO RP-8-2008, Journal Article Versions (JAV))

 Deposition/'self-archiving'/posting: These terms refer to the open access route where the author makes a version of his/her publication available in a repository or other online situation.
 This is usually an author-created version and is allowed by many publishers even when copyright is transferred to them.
 See the SHERPA/RoMEO database for examples of publishers' self-archiving policies.